SY23 Occupational Health and Safety Program for Animal Care Personnel

 - Cross References

 To provide a safe work place and to comply with regulatory mandates for animal care personnel.
 These personnel may, in the course of their employment, research or education, be exposed to vertebrate animals and/or tissues, fluids, secretions, and excretions in a way that puts them at increased risk of an occupational illness or injury.
-Occupational Health Services (OHS) and Environmental Health and Safety (EHS) administer the Occupational Health and Safety Program (OHSP), in cooperation with the Office for Research Protections (ORP) and the Institutional Animal Care and Use Committee (IACUC).
+Occupational Medicine (OM) and Environmental Health and Safety (EHS) administer the Occupational Health and Safety Program (OHSP), in cooperation with the Office for Research Protections (ORP) and the Institutional Animal Care and Use Committee (IACUC).

 This policy applies to animal care personnel at all locations of The Pennsylvania State University (except the Hershey Medical Center).